OFFICE OF THE OMBUDSMAN

 Parties reporting concerns and complaints of wrongdoing, misconduct or negligence alleged against the Department of Juvenile Justice

-Before contacting the Ombudsman be sure that you have done everything possible to try to settle your issue—such as using the grievance process, the appeal process, etc.—and supply the Ombudsman with information about the results of your attempts to address your concerns.
+Before contacting the Ombudsman be sure that you have done everything possible to settle your issue—such as using the grievance process, the appeal process, etc.—and supply the Ombudsman with information about the results of your attempts to address your concerns.

 When contacting the Ombudsman's Office, please provide the following information: